Skill, concentration and nerves of steel will all be on display in this most iconic of Paralympic sports.

 There are nine events in three main categories: recurve - open, compound - open and W1, which is limited to W1 class athletes.
 Recurve and compound events are held with W2 and ST athletes combined, shooting recurve and compound bows respectively, while athletes competing in W1 events can choose which of the two bow types to use.

-In W1 events, an 80cm target is used at a distance of 50m, with bands also scoring from 10 down to one point as you move from the centre to the outside.
+In W1 events, an 80cm target is used at a distance of 50m, with bands also scoring from 10 points down to one point as you move from the centre to the outside.

 In compound events, a 48cm target is used at a distance of 50m, with bands scoring from 10 down to five points as you move from the centre to the outside.
 This is known as a ‘six-ring target’.